aahei/texera-blog-auto-complete-copy/content/en/blog/attribute-autocomplete-enhancement/index.md

 ### What are operator input schemas

 Various formats of data can be processed by Texera, and the format of data is represented by its schema, which is a set of attributes.
 In order to let every operator know what attributes of the data are available, each operator deduces its output schema using its input schema and propagates it to the next operator.
+The propagation is done in topological order from source operators to sink operators in the workflow, which is a directed acyclic graph (DAG) of operators.
 This mechanism is called "schema propagation."
 Schema propagation is an important part of the system, as it is the base of many useful features such as operator validation and attribute autocomplete.

 ### What is attribute autocomplete